JingweiToo/EEG-Feature-Extraction-Toolbox/README.md

 ## Introduction

-* This toolbox offers more than 30 types of EEG features
+* This toolbox offers 30 types of EEG features
 * The < A_Main.m file > shows how the feature extraction methods can be applied using generated sample signal.